 Secondary signals inherited by this plugin include input signal and its sidechain, a sine wave oscillator, and a low and bandpass filtered noise.
 All those parameters can be shaped using the Bias and Rectify controls.
 Then you have the Frequency control knob, which is responsible for setting the filter or the oscillator’s cutoff frequency.
 Next to it, the Spread control knob manages the stereo width of the effect.
 Finally, the Mix knob controls the Wet/Dry levels, which enable parallel processing.

-- A simple and straightforward interface that allows for easy usage and maximum efficiency
+- A simple interface that allows for easy usage and maximum efficiency

-- A modulator that provides the user with control over a sine wave oscillator as well as a low and bandpass filtered noise
+- A modulator that provides you with control over a sine wave oscillator as well as a low and bandpass filtered noise

 - The interface of this plugin is resizable to enable it to fit multiple displays and DAWs